Imagine you’re a man or woman like John Wick.

 Important Feature #3: Comes with fine grind size adjustment

 As we are eluded to earlier, the feature that really sets the 1Zpresso JX Pro apart from other manual grinders is the high grind size customization it offers.
-If you’re really wanting to dial in the best coffee flavor for you, having over 200 plus grind settings to choose from makes the process very doable.
+If you’re really wanting to dial in the best coffee flavor for you, having over 200 plus grind adjustment settings to choose from makes the process very doable.

 Can Do/Can’t Do

 Ok lets really get down to business.
-If you want to know bare bones what the 1Zpresso JX Pro is capable of and NOT capable of, here it is.
+If you want to know bare bones what the 1Zpresso JX Pro manual grinder is capable of and NOT capable of, here it is.
 This should help narrow down if its a good fit for you.

-- It can give your coffee grounds a boost in flavor – We found tons of customer reviews mentioning the boost in flavor from their usual coffee beans just by changing to this grinder.
+- It can give your coffee grounds a boost in flavor – We found tons of customer reviews mentioning the boost in flavor from their usual coffee beans just by changing to this hand grinder.

 - It can grind easily with minimum effort.

 - It can last for a long time – built with high quality material; Comes with a 1 year warrant from the manufacturer as well.

 - It can not travel as easily – Coming it at about 7 inches long and 2 lbs., its portable but heavier than most manual coffee grinders.
 If you want more lightweight and easy to travel then go with the 1Zpresso Q2 manual grinder.